Andrew Kehoe was upset about tax increases, potential foreclosure on his farm and a recent defeat for township clerk.

 Kehoe killed his wife, blew up his farm and detonated explosives at the Bath Consolidated School before claiming his own life in a separate explosion in the school’s parking lot.

-44 innocent lives were lost that day, mostly children.
+That day, 44 innocent lives were lost, mostly children.
 Dozens more were injured.

 The events that took place on that day, just over 90 years ago, have set forth a feeling within the community that will never be changed.

 “It’s the worst thing that’s ever happened, and I actually think it’s one of the largest disasters in (a) school that ever happened,” Andy Matthews, an employee at CVE Homes in Bath, said.
 “I think he killed the better half of 50 or 60 people.”

 The tragedy in Bath is still, to this day, the worst American school massacre in history.
 The Virginia Tech shooting in 2007 claimed the second-most lives with 32.